Breast Reduction Surgery in Toronto

 Our cosmetic surgery clinic offers breast reduction surgery (reduction mammoplasty) in Toronto to women looking to achieve a more manageable bust size, allowing them to go from a staggering F-cup to a more balanced C or D, in the process alleviating neck, shoulder, and back pain and discomfort, as well as limited mobility that may be caused by current breast size.

-La Fontaine Cosmetic Surgery Centre offers breast reduction surgery to patients in desperate need of a break from the body pain and sore muscles that their large, disproportionate cup size causes them.
+La Fontaine Cosmetic Surgery Clinic offers breast reduction surgery to patients in desperate need of a break from the body pain and sore muscles that their large, disproportionate cup size causes them.
 Want to know more?
 Claim your complimentary consultation today.

 Why Opt for a Breast Reduction Surgery